-The Meditation Mentoring Program consists of one-to-one instructions in the practice and development of mindfulness and compassion (metta-vipassana).
+The Mindfulness Mentoring Program consists of one-to-one instructions in the practice and development of mindfulness and compassion (metta-vipassana).
 Emphasis is placed on the cultivation of the eight-fold path as a means for developing a liberation-based lifestyle.
-Depending on your technology availability, we can meet by Face-time, by Skype, or by phone call.
-Scheduled times are: 7am to 3pm Tuesday – Thursday (MST).
+I will provide a ZOOM link for all students where we can meet face to face online.
+Times are flexible but limited to Monday-Thursday.

-Regularly scheduled sessions support you in beginning and provide the application and structure of refining a meditation practice over the long-term.
-The process also allows for the opportunity to integrate meditation into daily life.
+Regularly scheduled sessions support you in beginning and provide the application and structure of refining a practice over the long-term.
+The process also allows for the opportunity to integrate mindfulness practices into daily life.
 The cost of these ongoing sessions are offered on a sliding scale basis.
 An initial 2-month commitment is to be expected.

-Sessions are 30 minutes, biweekly.
+Sessions are 45 minutes: twice or once a month depending.
 The focus is on developing and integrating mindfulness and heart practice meditations (metta-vipassana).
-Instructions and integration will be tailored to fit the needs of the students.
+Mindfulness instructions and integration will be tailored to fit the needs of the student.

 Sessions are 60 minutes.
 Sessions are scheduled as requested.
 This is offered for experienced students who would like to integrate study and practice of the dharma into all aspects of their lives.
 Focus will be placed on the needs and interests of the student and will look different for each person.